According to the Norwood scale, Norwood 7 is the most advanced stage of male pattern baldness, which accounts for around 95% of hair loss in men .

 SMP uses the tattooing method to place a pattern of dots on the scalp.
 This creates an illusion of hair where no hair exists.
 This method can be used to build depth and density underneath thin hair, or create the illusion of hair on a bald head [7-8].

-This man experienced alopecia totalis which had made him completely bald.
-Figure A shows the effect of the condition, while figure B shows his scalp after scalp micropigmentation.
+This man experienced alopecia totalis (a type of severe hair loss) which had made him completely bald.
+Figure A shows the effect of the condition, while Figure B shows his scalp after scalp micropigmentation.
 SMP has created a ‘close shave’ hairline.

 It may not be too late to get treatment for male pattern baldness, even if you have extensive hair loss across your head.
-The team at the Wimpole Clinic are here to support you throughout your hair restoration journey.
+The team at the Wimpole Clinic is here to support you throughout your hair restoration journey and help prevent further hair loss.

-Book your free consultation with our hair transplant team to find out more.
+Book your free consultation to speak to a hair loss specialist today to find out more.

 Simply fill in your details in the form below and we'll get in touch with you shortly.